-Plain Rice
+Plain and Coconut Rice

 Here’s our quick guide to making the perfect rice, without a rice cooker.
 First and foremost rinse your rice.
 Either run it through a sieve until the water is clear or add water to your pan with the rice, swirl it around and pour out the water and then repeat a few times!
 This removes any impurities and excess starch to stop your rice getting stodgy Jasmine Rice This is a delicate little rice that should be handled with a little TLC to stop it turning to mush.
 If made right, this rice will be fluffy with a slightly sticky texture so the grains clump together a little – super helpful when eating with chopsticks!
 Basmati Rice The sturdiest of all rices.
 It’s dry, firm and holds its shape when cooked.
 Unlike Jasmine, this rice does not clump together.
 This makes it the perfect candidate for the likes of coconut rice and fried rice – we think so anyway!
 Brown Rice Obviously, the healthiest option here but don’t hold that against it!
 This rice is filling and has a strong nutty flavour to it.
 Great for all occasions!
 Coconut Rice Our signature coconut rice!
 Super simple for you to make and enjoy at home 🙂